initialspark/nhs-login-dotnet-core-example/README.md

 ```

-In the root folder of the project run.
+To run the sample, run the following command in the root of the project.
 ```
     dotnet run
 ```